chrischow/dataandstuff/_posts/2019-09-15-machine-learning-for-property-pricing.md

 # Private Non-Landed and Private Landed Property

 ## The Data
-The models for private non-landed and private Llnded property were developed using [URA caveat data](https://www.ura.gov.sg/realEstateIIWeb/transaction/search.action) from Aug 2016 to Aug 2019.
+The models for private non-landed and landed property were developed using [URA caveat data](https://www.ura.gov.sg/realEstateIIWeb/transaction/search.action) from Aug 2016 to Aug 2019.
 As you can see in the table below, there were 16 features, including a manual tagging of Non-Landed / Landed under the `category` feature, and excluding the serial number of each entry.